 OK folks.
 Let’s end the confusion on what makes a good resume here and now.
 Ed’s seen a bazillion.
 And if you don’t trust his judgment alone, trust the judgment of editors of top magazines in New York City and the reps at the HR departments of the top magazine companies ‘cause Ed talked to them about what they like and don’t like, too.
 (Yeah, Ed has boring conversations, but he does it all for you.)

-• Keep the thing to one page.
+• Do keep it to just one page.
 When you become editor-in-chief one day, maybe then you can make it two pages.

 • Don’t go too wild on the design.
 It should look good – but not so good that it should be framed.
 (Not that anyone but your mother wants to frame it anyway.)
 That means minimal colors, no funky fonts and no wacky columns and charts.
 Bottom line: Make your resume easy to read, not art.

 • Do watch formatting.
 Ed sees a lot of resumes with funky run-over margins and weird characters.
 He assumes these are formatting errors (God, he hopes).
 Avoid this by saving your resume as a pdf or creating it in a program like Adobe.

 • Do skip the objective statement.
 Ed doesn’t know why career counselors insist on this ridiculous section.
 When Ed’s hiring someone, he assumes that s/he wants to work in the magazine industry.
 It’s like, duh!
 Where else would you want to work if you’re sending me your resume?
 Use your cover letter to give details about why you want to work at a particular publication.